Surya Bonaly: 1994 World Championships

-At first, Bonaly refused to join Sato and Szewczenko and take the podium during the awards ceremony and then pulled off her medal "in disgust" and as a protest against the judges' decision; she was booed by the crowd.
-She also choose to not attend the news conference held for the three top finishers afterwards.
+At first, Bonaly refused to join Sato and Szewczenko on the podium during the awards ceremony.
+When she stepped up to the podium, she took off her silver medal "in disgust" as a protest against the judges' decision; she was booed by the crowd.
+She also chose to not attend the news conference held for the three top finishers afterwards.
 The AP called Bonaly's behavior "a temper tantrum".
 As Susan Du stated, however, Bonaly "changed everything about the way she skated, what made her different, and special, even how she looked.
 She played by the rules.
 It still wasn’t enough".
 Bonaly later told Du that she felt that no matter how well she skated, the judges would not recognize her skills.
 Bonaly told Harvey that she received mixed messages from her federation and judges; when she tried to be more successful using skating technique, she was told that she was not artistic enough, but when she chose to "change to just normal skating, that's not good, too".
 American skater Tara Lipinski stated that Bonaly should not have taken off her medal; Bonaly responded by saying that her actions would be more acceptable if she were a man and that she needed to "show that [treating her differently] should not happen anymore".
 She also later told reporters, "It's not right".
 The ISU first thought of punishing Bonaly for her actions, but decided to let it go, stating that they understood that she was disappointed by the results.